waymondo/frog-jump-buffer/README.md

 #### `frog-jump-buffer-filter-actions`
 These are the built-in buffer filter actions available during `frog-jump-buffer`.

+### Custom Filter Actions

+You can add your own custom filter actions.
 Each action is a list of the form `(KEY DESCRIPTION FILTER-FUNCTION)`.
-You can add additional buffer filters like so:
+Each filter function receives a buffer as an argument and should return a non-nil value if that buffer should be considered display-worthy in `frog-menu-buffer`.

+Example usage:

 ``` emacs-lisp
 (defun frog-jump-buffer-filter-special-buffers (buffer)